MSc Advanced Healthcare Practice , PG Cert Independent Prescribing , Dip HE Adult Nursing

-I qualified as a General Nurse in 2003 and started work in the Day Surgery unit.
-I began my Accident and Emergency career in 2004.
+I qualified as a General Nurse in 2003 and started work in the day surgery unit.
+I began my accident and emergency career in 2004.
 I have worked in many different emergency departments in London, Surrey, Berkshire and Lincolnshire, a deliberate attempt to gain as much varied experience as possible.
 I also took a year out of nursing in 2009 to work as long haul cabin crew for British Airways.
-This gave me a new attitude to 'customer service', something I have brought back with me to my work in the NHS.
+This gave me a new attitude to 'customer service', something I brought back with me to my work in the NHS.
 It also gave me an opportunity to experience many different cultures and cultural differences.
 During my time as cabin crew I was involved in many medical incidents on board the aircraft.

 I keep myself updated, through attending courses and ensuring that I am aware of developments in my field through reading and researching evidence based practice.
-I have had articles published in the Emergency Nurse Journal and have recently been asked to speak at a conference for medical negligence solicitors.
-I am currently studying for my MSc in advanced practice at St Georges University of London, with plans to publish my research in an international emergency medical journal.
+I have had articles published in the Emergency Nurse Journal and in 2018 spoke at a conference at the Royal College of Physicians to medical negligence solicitors.
+I am currently in my final year of my MSc in advanced practice at St Georges University of London, with plans to publish my research in an international emergency medical journal.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.